-In 2019-20, all large and major water customers (those with sites consuming more than 10 megalitres per year) worked with Hunter Water on the preparation of a WEMP.
-Eleven customers also participated in a detailed water audit of their site.
+In 2020-21, all large and major water customers (those with sites consuming more than 10 megalitres per year) continued to work with Hunter Water on the preparation or implementation of a WEMP.
+A number of customers also participated in a detailed water audit of their site.
 An assessment of an ongoing WEMP and Audit initiative, specifically targeting large and major customers, found that it is economically efficient at all water storage levels so it was included in the five year water conservation program.

-An expanded program that includes medium sized customers (greater than 2 megalitres per year) and provides financial assistance for WEMP implementation was also found to be economically efficient.
-However, further work is required on the design of the financial assistance aspects of this expanded initiative before it can be considered for implementation.
+An expanded program that includes medium sized customers (greater than 2 megalitres per year) and provides additional technical assistance for WEMP implementation was also found to be economically efficient.
+However, further work is required on the design of this expanded initiative before it can be considered for implementation.